 At Morehead State University we care about our students and our service region.
 MSU’s 21st Century Education Enterprise is a not-for-profit organization within MSU’s College of Education.
 It was created to promote community partnerships with schools in our region and works to provide them with educational leadership, professional development and classroom technology innovations.
 As a student in the College of Education, you can be proactive in schools across the region and work to prepare students for college and career readiness through assisting with grant writing and preparing individualized and specific professional development plans and activities for schools that are partnered with MSU.
 Learn more about the College and Career Readiness Initiative.

 MSU’s Educational Unit for Child Care Services prepares students to work in private childcare centers, Head Start programs, and public preschool programs.
 Our Child Development Associate (CDA) training program is offered on campus as well as at many off site locations in communities across the state.
 After taking the required six hours of course work required to apply, the CDA credential may be obtained in a center-based setting with a pre-school endorsement.
 Learn more about the CDA program as well as the Director Credential program.

 Kentucky Journal of Undergraduate Scholarship

 The Kentucky Journal of Undergraduate Scholarship (KJUS) is an online journal that will publish original research and creative works by undergraduate students currently enrolled at post-secondary educational institutions in Kentucky.
-KJUS will begin accepting admissions on August 17, 2015.
+KJUS is currently accepting admissions.